TVsIan/MAMEMapper/README.md

  **Move 3/1/2/4 for 3P/4P games:** If using a P3 - P1 - P2 - P4 control panel, this will swap controls for any game with 3 or 4 players to be in P1 - P2 - P3 - P4 order.
  **Use Neo Geo for 4-Button:** If Neo Geo is selected, this will apply the layout to any 4-button game that's not using an existing mapping (ie Tekken).
 Intended for 6 button or offset button control panels.
  **Map Mouse & Gun Buttons:** If selected, it will add Mouse and Gun button inputs to each button.
 In most cases, this should prevent lightgun or trackball games from needing to be remapped if using a mouse or gun.
 If you are exclusively using a keyboard or joystick controller, it is best to leave this unchecked.
  **Map Digital to Analog inputs:** By default, MAME will map the analog stick and mouse to various analog inputs (dial, trackball, lightgun, etc).
-This will also map the DPad to the "Increment/Decrement" option for each control.
+This will also map whatever you have as the main stick to the "Increment/Decrement" option for each control.
 So for example, a trackball game could be controlled using a controller with no stick.
 The speed will be fixed on the movement as opposed to an analog control, so it's not ideal in most cases.
  **Make ctrlr file instead of cfgs:** Instead of creating separate cfg files for each game, this will create a single ctrlr file in the ctrlr folder.
 This can reduce file clutter as well as making it easier to swap controllers.
 It will also allow you to remap controls for specific games inside MAME without being overwritten if you run MAMEMapper again.
  **Add ctrlr to mame.ini:** Will add the created ctrlr file to the existing mame.ini so it loads automatically.
  **Use Fixed Device Order:** Allows you to use the Fixed Order tab to map Joystick, Lightgun, and Mouse controls in a specific order.
 Good to keep specific inputs on arcade cabinets etc.